pauladam/public/DriveFileRename/README.md

 # Google Drive File Rename

-Have trouble finding customer files because of inconsistent naming?
+Have trouble finding files because of inconsistent naming?

 Use the file rename utility to implement and maintain consistent file naming within a folder and all its child folders.